wlswotmd/gef/FAQ.md

 Since it is used for caching, there is no problem in deleting it.
 It will be created automatically the next time gef starts.

+## Will this GEF work as a plugin for hugsy/gef?
+No, it doesn't work.
+It replaces hugsy/gef.
+However, compatibility with hugsy/gef has already been lost.
+You should be considered a completely different product.

 ## Will each GEF command be more accurate if I have vmlinux with debug symbols?
 No, whether vmlinux includes debug information has no effect on GEF behavior.
 GEF always uses its own resolved address with `kallsyms-remote`.